Civil Legal Aid

 Answering a Lawsuit for Debt Collection

-This is one of several interactive “HotDocs” interviews available at Washington LawHelp, where you can also create court papers to Seal Juvenile Court Records and File for Divorce (if No Minor Children).
+This is one of several interactive “HotDocs” interviews available at Washington LawHelp, where you can also create court papers to Seal Juvenile Court Records.